blimyj/MediHealth/README.md

 **Pain Points**:
 - Too many medications, dosages and frequencies to remember.

 > As a patient, Squidward needs to take various medications at differing frequencies.
 He needs an easy and efficient method of handling these schedules flexibly.
-With **MediHealth**, Squidward is able to track his medications easily.
+With **MediHealth**, Squidward has been able to track his medications easily.

 > As an outpatient, Squidward has many medical appointments that can range from 1 week to 1 year later.
 He wants an easy way to keep track of them while being able to see all of them at once.
-With **MediHealth**, Squidward is able to track his appointments easily.
+With **MediHealth**, Squidward has been able to track his appointments easily.

 ---